Why The Sky Appears Blue – The Different Colours Of Our Sky Explained

 A quick note on Rayleigh scattering we briefly mentioned earlier.
 It is named after physicist Lord Rayleigh, who correctly concluded that the scattering of light takes place by particles much smaller than a color’s wavelength, namely molecules mostly found in gases.

-Why The Sky Appears Blue
+1) Why The Sky Appears Blue

 You normally see a blue sky on a clear day when the sun is shining and already above the horizon.
 Blue is seen more often than any other color during the day.

-As the light of the sun travels through the atmosphere, it causes the molecules and small particles they pass through to oscillate (move up and down or back in forth).
+Why The Sky Appears BlueAs the light of the Sun travels through the atmosphere, it causes the molecules and small particles it passes through to oscillate (move up and down or back and forth).
 The oscillation, in turn, causes the colors in the spectrum to be scattered in all directions.

 Colors with shorter wavelengths cause the particles to oscillate faster than those with longer wavelengths.
 When a particle oscillates faster, more of the scattered color is produced, making it more visible than other colors.

-Why The Sky Appears Red
+2) Why The Sky Appears Red

-Due to the position of the sun, the light has to travel much further through the atmosphere to reach your location.
+Why The Sky Appears RedDue to the position of the sun, the light has to travel much further through the atmosphere to reach your location.
 As always, violet and blue light are scattered the most, lighting up the sky below them.
 However, you are now much further away from the sun and scattered light.

-Why The Sky Turns Pink
+3) Why The Sky Appears Pink

 It may sound like a strange and rare color for the sky to display, but a pink sky is actually quite common in large cities, especially those experiencing high levels of pollution.

-Why The Sky Appears Grey
+4) Why The Sky Appears Grey

 It is a well-known fact that the sky looks grey when it is overcast and completely covered with clouds.
 The appearance of the grey color has a relatively simple explanation.

-Clouds are predominantly filled with small water droplets.
-Unlike the molecules and particles that scatter light according to their wavelengths on a clear day, water droplets refract light equally.
-As a result, the light passing through the clouds remains white.
+Why The Sky Appears GreyClouds are predominantly filled with small water droplets.
+Unlike the molecules and particles that scatter light according to their wavelengths on a clear day, water droplets scatter all visible wavelengths more equally.
+As a result, the light passing through the clouds appears white.

-The only reason we view the light as grey is because the clouds block some of the light from passing through, making it appear grey.
+The only reason we view the light as grey is that the clouds block some of the light from passing through, making it appear grey.
 The different shades of grey you observe in clouds are a result of their density, which determines the amount of light they allow through.

-If you want to know more about the different types of clouds and the amount of coverage each provides, you can read more about cloud formations in this article
+If you want to know more about the different types of clouds and the amount of coverage each provides, you can read more about cloud formations in this article.

-Why The Sky Appears Green
+5) Why The Sky Appears Green

-There are quite a few speculations and beliefs circulation around green skies.
+There are quite a few speculations and beliefs circulating around green skies.
 One of the popular ones is the belief that green skies precede a tornado.
 (You can read more about this belief and folklore regarding red skies in this article.)

-There is no clear consensus or any facts that can explain why the sky sometimes appears green.
+Why The Sky Appears GreenThere is no clear consensus explaining why the sky sometimes appears green.
 There are a couple of theories among scientists.
-The most plausible one involves a combination of the scattering of light combined with the presence of a storm system.
+The most plausible one involves a combination of light scattering and the presence of a storm system.

 We know why blue light occurs.
 Since most storms appear later in the afternoon, the sun will already be close to the horizon, emitting a yellow color.
-The combination of the blue and yellow light results in the green sky you see contrasted against the dark edges of a storm.
+The combination of the blue and yellow light results in the green sky you see, contrasted against the dark edges of a storm.

-This is just one theory, but it seems to be one of the most popular and more believable ones.
+This is just one theory, but it seems to be one of the most popular and believable ones.
 Just keep in mind that no theory has been scientifically proven yet.

 Conclusion